ikalu/code2040Challenge/README.md

 Registration
 ------------
-This was very easy to `curl` in the commandline.
+This was very easy to `curl` in the terminal.
 However, converting the `curl` to its Ruby equivalent wasn't an easy feat.
 But I researched and found the `HTTParty gem`, which I studied and was able to implement.

 Stage I
 -------